chsasank/chsasank.github.io/_posts/project_turing/2020-11-16-maurice-wilkes-computers-then-and-now.md

 Huskey did much early pioneer work in this subject with the Neliac system.

-There is reason to hope that the new-found mobility will extend itself to operating systems, or at least to substantial parts of them.
-Altogether, I feel that we are entering a new period in which the inconveniences of basic machine-code incompatibility will be less felt.
-The increasing use of internal filing systems in which information can be held within the system in alphanumeric, and hence in essentially machine-independent, form, will accentuate the trend.
+There is reason to hope that the new-found mobility will extend itself to operating systems, or at least to substantial parts of them. <mark>Altogether, I feel that we are entering a new period in which the inconveniences of basic machine-code incompatibility will be less felt.</mark> The increasing use of internal filing systems in which information can be held within the system in alphanumeric, and hence in essentially machine-independent, form, will accentuate the trend.
 Information so held can be transformed by algorithm to